-I realized that my sound was never going to magically become better using my laptops internal sound card, so I purchased an external one.
+I realized that my sound was never going to magically become better using my laptop’s internal sound card, so I purchased an external one.
 The technical name for it is an audio interface, and it dramatically improves your entire rig.
 Your Audio Interface!
 The first interface I bought was the M-Audio Fast Track Pro.
 I had all sorts of issues with it.
-Even with the phantom power switch on, it recorded so quiet that I literally had to scream into the mic to hear myself, and even then the recording was awful as far as volume.
-The quality was decent, but overall it was a pain to use due to driver issues and what not.
-Needless to say I sold it and purchased the Focusrite Scarlett 2i2 some years later.
+Even with the phantom power switch on, it recorded so quietly that I literally had to scream into the mic to hear myself, and even then the recording was awful as far as volume.
+The quality was decent, but overall it was a pain to use due to driver issues and whatnot.
+Needless to say, I sold it and purchased the Focusrite Scarlett 2i2 some years later.
 I haven’t looked back!

 All in all, my studio consists of the following as of 4/4/16:

 For your hip hop setup, you don’t really need much more than a variation on this, unless you want an actual MIDI keyboard.
 Without the monitors and camera included it’s around $1300, which isn’t bad at all.
 I will probably continue to upgrade in the future as needed, but for now, this is one cozy little setup!
 Check out the updated pictures in my How to build a home studio guide!
 I even found an old picture of my studio in its infancy 🙂

 What are the best headphones for mixing hip hop?